-Seventh- and eighth-grade geography focuses on Europe, China, Africa, and Asia, including the history of these regions.
+Seventh and eighth-grade geography focuses on Africa and Asia, including the history of these regions.
 Map-making skills become more sophisticated, with emphasis on political and topographical maps.
-In the seventh grade, there is a study of the diversity of the peoples of the world, presented through the way different peoples live in contrasting climates in Europe, Asia, Africa, and North America.
+In the seventh grade, there is a study of the diversity of the peoples of the world before colonization, presented through the way different peoples live in contrasting climates around the world.
 In eighth-grade geography focuses on how the peoples of the world interact through trade and communications; this complements the study of the industrial and information revolutions.
-Students also undertake the study of global atmosphere and the effects of wind, ocean currents, geological features, climate, and weather systems.